Algebraic Evaluation Theorems: Acknowledgments

 The coefficients $\mathcal{P}_2, \mathcal{P}_1, \mathcal{P}_0$ are complicated polynomials of the observable frequencies $\{ f_{\ell_i, \ell_j, \ell_k}\}.$ In the case of the experiment in Table~\ref{tab:by-true-label-partition}, the observed frequencies,

 resulted in the polynomial,

 A quadratic like Eq~\ref{eq:label-prevalence} has, in general, two solutions.
-As detailed in the notebook showing the full computation (Code S1), the elimination ideal starts with this quadratic but there is a subset that linear in the unknown accuracies, given the prevalence value.
-And since linear equations can have at most one solution, we deduce that there only two points in the variety of the ideal given observables.
+As detailed in the notebook showing the full computation (Code S1), the elimination ideal that contains this quadratic also contains a subset of linear equations relating the prevalence to the unknown label accuracies.
+These are the equations detailed in the Methods and Materials section.
+As a consequence, once one chooses one of the quadratic solutions, all label accuracies are determined by linear equations that have a single point solution.
+We deduce that there only two points in the variety of the ideal given observables.

 By the construction of Theorem~\ref{thm:ind-generating-set} we know that one of these must be the true evaluation.
-Why?

-By Theorem~\ref{thm:ind-generating-set} a trio of error independent classifiers have the generating set as described in this theorem.
-So it will map the true evaluation point to the observed frequencies of their joint decisions.
-By this theorem, the inverse mapping - solving the equations to go back to possible evaluations for the trio, always contains at most two points.
-It follows the true evaluation must be one of them under the assumption of error independence. \end{proof}

-\end{theorem} The two point solution is the smallest possible variety for three binary classifiers, error independent or not.
-The generating set in Theorem~\ref{thm:ind-generating-set} is invariant to the transformation,
+The ambiguity in the possible evaluations follows from the invariance of polynomials of the generating set in Theorem~\ref{thm:ind-generating-set} to the set of transformations,

-A group of classifiers that had this alternative evaluation would lead to exactly the same frequencies of observable decisions.
-The same is true for the generating set of arbitrarily correlated binary classifiers.
-The technical details can be found in (S?).
-This demonstrates that error independent trios perform as best as is possible when they are used for self-evaluation.
+It follows that error-independent jurors have the smallest possible variety and no error correlated ensemble can do better. \end{proof}